natalizumab (Intravenous route)

 Natalizumab injection is used to treat patients with relapsing forms of multiple sclerosis (MS), and patients who have not been helped by other medicines. natalizumab will not cure MS, but may delay physical disability and extend the time between relapses.

-Natalizumab is also used to treat Crohn's disease (CD) in patients who have not been helped by other medicines. natalizumab will not cure CD, but may prevent it from occurring again.
+Natalizumab is also used to treat moderate to severely active Crohn's disease (CD) in patients who have not been helped by other medicines. natalizumab will not cure CD, but may prevent it from occurring again.

 Before Using natalizumab